yyccbb/micro-ai-challenge/observations.md

 |     59     |        225         |       2249430        |         4422014          |         11025         |
 |     60     |     **_180_**      |       1791720        |         3587828          |         8820          |

 3. The run data files use the same set of 15 sensors ("Sensor_A" to "Sensor_O").
-4. The incoming run data files use the same set of 41 sensors ("Sensor_1" to "Sensor_41")
+1. The incoming run data files use the same set of 41 sensors ("Sensor_1" to "Sensor_41")

-5.
+### Attempting to eliminate collinearity
+1. The newly created `Run Duration` column is collinear with all the other columns together.
+1. The `Time Stamp` column is almost linearly related to the `Run Start Time` column.